 1) Set achievable goals

-When you set a baseline and goals, you can measure the progress of your local SEO campaign.
+Successful SEO takes time.
+When you set baseline goals, you're able to measure the progress of local SEO efforts.
 Assess your business to know its current status before you set the goals you intend to achieve within a certain time frame and budget.
 In other words, you have to be clear about where you expect your small business to be regarding local search engine rankings in 3-5 months down the road.

 Remember to review the proximity of related local businesses in your objectives.
 This is important because Google will interpret an industry center by analyzing the nearest business cluster in any city.
 Therefore, in Google local SEO, your local business will rank higher on SERPs if it’s closer to the industrial center.
-Be sure to establish Key Performance Indicators (KPIs) that will help you measure the health of your site as you work towards achieving your goals.
+Brainstorm key performance indicators (KPIs) that will help you measure the health of your site as you work towards achieving your goals.

 2) Claim your local listings